What is psychodynamic therapy?

 How do I pay for sessions?

-If you are coming for an initial session, you can pay for that at the time of coming to see me.
+If you are coming for an initial session, I send you an invoice after we have met.
 If you are attending ongoing sessions, you will usually pay on a monthly basis.

 What happens if I am away and have to miss one of my regular sessions?

-If you are attending ongoing therapy and cannot attend your regular session, we can discuss different options such as a session by skype or telephone.
+If you are attending ongoing therapy and cannot attend your regular session, we can discuss different options such as a didferent time or day.
+I do also work online or on the phone.
+I do charge for sessions that are cancelled at short notice (less than 24 hours).